venya118/MultiView-Vision-Pipeline/README.md

 # Project Structure Overview
-Separation of Concerns (SoC): Distinct operational stages—such as low-level image processing, multi-camera geometry, pattern analysis, and motion tracking—are isolated in individual source files rather than merged into a single script.
+Separation of Concerns (SoC): Distinct operational stages such as low level image processing, multi camera geometry, pattern analysis, and motion tracking are isolated in individual source files rather than merged into a single script.

-Modularity and Reusability: Grouping functions by domain (e.g., part1_preprocess.py, part2_geometry.py) allows individual modules to be tested, debugged, or imported independently without executing the entire pipeline.
+Modularity and Reusability: Grouping functions by domain allows individual modules to be tested, debugged, or imported independently without executing the entire pipeline.

-Maintainability & Scalability: Separating data storage (data/), core algorithms (src/), and top-level execution scripts (main.py) prevents working directories from becoming cluttered as new vision algorithms or datasets are integrated.
+Maintainability & Scalability: Separating data storage, core algorithms, and top-level execution scripts prevents working directories from becoming cluttered as new vision algorithms or datasets are integrated.

-Reproducibility: Including environment definitions (requirements.txt) and unified documentation (README.md) ensures that the pipeline can be deployed, rebuilt, and executed consistently across different execution environments.
+Reproducibility: Including environment definitions and unified documentation (README.md) ensures that the pipeline can be deployed, rebuilt, and executed consistently across different execution environments.

 # Author